-- No offices – people work from home or in share work spaces / cafes / wherever you feel productive.
+- No offices – people work from home or in shared workspaces/cafes/wherever you feel productive.

 - No formalities or buzzwords – suits, acronyms and MBA’s can be left at the (virtual) door.
 No room for egos or empty words.

-- No fixed salary / bonuses – compensation would be split equally between everyone after overheads and other investments deducted.
+- No fixed salary/bonuses – compensation would be split equally between everyone after overheads and other investments are deducted.

 - Minimal process – these things always start off well but then turn into unmanageable monsters.
 CMMI no thank you.

 While it’s unlikely that these rules could be implemented in their purest form (the odd email may still be required) I think the principles could be applied quite well to a small startup.
 A key part of this would be hiring people who weren’t wedded to the old school system and prepared to approach things differently.
 This wouldn’t work with existing organisations or with people who were only interested in following orders (which are often harder to find than you might imagine).